Easter 2022 long weekend

 The four-day Easter long weekend is a wonderful time to explore some of Sydney’s iconic attractions.
 The Sydney Royal Easter Show has a full program of entertainment, animal experiences and rides for the whole family.
 See a show at the Sydney Opera House, admire the animals at Taronga Zoo and Sea Life Sydney Aquarium or climb the Sydney Harbour Bridge.

 Enjoy exhilarating walks along the spectacular coast and explore magnificent national parks and gardens.
 Take a ferry from Cronulla to Bundeena and explore the Royal National Park, Australia’s oldest national park.

-A harbour cruise is an enjoyable way to relax and soak up memorable sights.
-The Easter Weekend Lunch Cruise is a delicious experience on one of the world’s great natural harbours.
-The mild autumn is perfect for a family day at beautiful beaches including Bondi, Coogee, Cronulla and Manly.
+A harbour cruise is enjoyable way to relax and soak up memorable sights.
+The mild autumn weather is perfect for a family day at Sydney beaches including Bondi, Coogee, Cronulla and Manly.
 You Can enjoy a swim, surf, or snorkel in the mild waters before they cool as winter sets in.

 Museums and Zoos